bikeNomad/micropython-rp2-smartStepper/README.md

 ## Pyboard dedicated libs

-These libs require a Pyboatd (v1.0 or v1.1) because they use the original LCD/touch shield.
+These libs require a Pyboard (v1.0 or v1.1) because they use the original LCD/touch shield.